Tensions remain as Tezos Foundation replaces director

 Earlier this month, social media community channels were filled with stories about how some board member applicants had been turned down, including one of Tezos’s major financial contributors, hedge fund manager Olaf Carlson-Wee.

-Carlson-Wee, the Breitmans and members of the Tezos community have not yet responded to requests for comments on the appointment of Haussmann.
+Neither Carlson-Wee or the Breitmans have yet responded to requests for comments on the appointment of Haussmann.

 swissinfo.ch